bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## 💡 Usage
 ### 1. Prepare structural database
-Download the database from the [website](https://foldcomp.steineggerlab.workers.dev/).
+The PDB database will be automatically downloaded and installed during first run of `mDeepFRI`.
+You can download additional databases from [website](https://foldcomp.steineggerlab.workers.dev/).
 The app was tested with `afdb_swissprot_v4`.
-You can use different databases, but be mindful that computation time might increase exponentially with the size of the database and the format of protein names might differ and the app will crash.
+You can use different databases, but be mindful that computation time might increase exponentially with the size of the database.
 ### 2. Download models
 Two versions of models available:
 - `v1.0` - is the original version from DeepFRI publication.